Avoiding Flawed

 safe, scientifically sound, powerful, reproducible,

 accessible and fun.
-When possible, inexpensive.

 Black and white image: thank you, Flir.